ThomasSFSU/group-project-website/README.md

-# group-project-website
+# Group Project One
-This website is a modern fact sheet to display information about a musical group.
+This website is a modern fact sheet to display information about Queen.

-## Link
+## Links
 To view our completed site please visit our Github Pages deployment available [here.](https://thomassfsu.github.io/group-project-website/)
+Also, check out our deployment on [Netlify.](https://scintillating-wisp-025553.netlify.app/#)

 ## Mockup
 ![Mockup of Website](https://github.com/ThomasSFSU/group-project-website/blob/main/mockup.jpeg)